calimero-project/calimero-gui/README.md

 ------------------

 * KNXnet/IP discovery and self description
 * KNX process communication, read or write a KNX datapoint
 * Group monitor for KNX datapoints, decode datapoint values, filter/export KNX messages to file
 * Network monitor (busmonitor raw frames on the network, completely passive), filter/export KNX messages to file
 * Show device information of a device in a KNX network
 * Read the IP configuration of a KNXnet/IP server (Local Device Management) or KNX device (Remote Property Services) using KNX properties
-* Scan KNX devices in a KNx subnet area/line, or check whether a specific KNX individual address is currently assigned to a KNX device
+* Scan KNX devices in a KNX subnet area/line, or check whether a specific KNX individual address is currently assigned to a KNX device
+* KNX properties viewer for KNX devices that implement an Interface Object Server (IOS)

 Supported Access Protocols
 --------------------------